JeroenLam/Raytraced-Animations/README.md

 # Panoramic Raytraced Animations
 A submission for the Computer Graphics course competition.
 Our contribution creates short animated videos using raytracing.
-We hope to bring back some good memories of our Zernicke campus.
-We'd also like to the a beautiful view from a hill on the Faroe islands :) Of course, no panorama without flying raytraced geometric objects!
+We hope to bring back some good memories of our Zernicke campus (Happy Easter).
+We'd also like to the a beautiful view from a hill on the Faroe islands :) Of course, no panorama without flying raytraced geometric objects.

 The rendered videos can be found in the `demo` folder or under the following links:
 [![](http://img.youtube.com/vi/-m9zLEQgo_c/0.jpg)](http://www.youtube.com/watch?v=-m9zLEQgo_c "")